 In previous blog posts, we briefly talked about what refrigerant is.
 In our “What Causes an AC Compressor to Stop Working,” blog post we defined it as “a set of chemicals that are vital to the cooling process.”
 While this is true for a broad definition of refrigerant, it can be a little bit more complex.

 Refrigerant has numerous definitions because it does several different things.
-For example, refrigerant is often defined as a substance that can rapidly change states effectively from a solid, liquid, and gas.
-This is because it has to be able to change states again and again without failure.
-Refrigerant is also something we are constantly applying pressure to to generate heat and then taking said pressure away to restart the cycle.
-Heat must be added to refrigerant and then taken away from it.
-No matter what definition of refrigerant a person decides to go with, the purpose of refrigerant will always be to cool a home.
+Carrier defines it as “a chemical compound capable of transitioning from liquid to gas and back again.”
+Refrigerant has to be able to change states again and again without failure.
+It is something we are constantly applying pressure to generate heat and then taking said pressure away to restart the cycle.
+Heat must be added to it and then taken away from it.
+No matter what definition of refrigerant a person decides to go with, the purpose of it will always be to cool a home.

 How Does It Work?

 Refrigerant is constantly cycling through all of the components of the air conditioning unit.
-First, the refrigerant travels from the evaporator to the compressor through the suction line.
-Refrigerant leaves the evaporator as a saturated vapor at a low pressure and temperature.
+First, it travels from the evaporator to the compressor through the suction line.
+It then leaves the evaporator as a saturated vapor at a low pressure and temperature.
 The suction line increases the pressure of the refrigerant by forcing it to occupy a small space.
 After going through the suction line, the refrigerant arrives at the compressor.

 Refrigerant enters the compressor as a superheated vapor at a high pressure and temperature.
 The compressor takes in the already pressurized refrigerant, pressurizes it even more, and increases its temperature.
 The refrigerant, by being pressurized, is actually compressed which is where the compressor gets its name from.